 The way businesses are tackling B2B marketing is changing with Account-Based Marketing (ABM).
-By treating individual accounts as the market of one, and developing a custom, personalized go-to-market strategy for each account, ABM enables businesses to concentrate their efforts on their most valuable prospects and develop stronger relationships that lead to successful outcomes.
+By treating individual accounts as the market of one and developing a custom, personalized go-to-market strategy for each account, ABM enables businesses to concentrate their efforts on their most valuable prospects and develop stronger relationships that lead to successful outcomes.

 This case study explains how one mid-sized SaaS company used ABM to address its marketing challenges, engage with its key accounts, and see tangible business growth.
 If you’re wondering how ABM might benefit your business, take a deeper dive into this strategy and its implications below.